 Back injuries are common in car accidents.
 They can also be incredibly expensive, physically debilitating, and emotionally traumatic.
 If you have back pain from an accident, you might deserve compensation for your treatment and more.
 However, proving that your back injuries are from an accident is often challenging.

 John Foy & Associates has been helping accident victims for over 20 years.
 We know what it takes to prove damages and fight for your rights.
-Below, we’ll discuss the difficulties of proving back injuries after an accident.
-To talk about your rights one-on-one with a lawyer, call (404) 400-4000 for a free consultation.
+To talk about your rights one-on-one with a lawyer, call for a free consultation.

 The Challenges of Proving Back Injuries in a Car Accident

-Back pain is widespread in the U.S. A car accident is just one way that someone can injure their back.
+A car accident is just one way that someone can injure their back.
 Back pain can also happen because of lifting heavy objects, sitting too long, muscle imbalances, and much more.
+Just one collision can lead to recurring or life-long back pain.

 - You had back pain or injuries before the accident